 As concerned food consumers, we need to stay vigilant about the edible products we buy.
 Take honey for instance: did you know that most brands, including those labeled as pure honey, are diluted with high-fructose corn syrup?

-Many olive oils are mixed with hydrogenated oils and GMO oils which are bad oils.
+It has been suggested that some olive oils are adulterated oils.
 Even if they come from Italy.
-There is mass corruption in this industry.
+There is apparently mass corruption in this industry.
 Mafia copies of fine olive oil, wine and cheese have fueled an explosion of food crime in Italy.
 It’s estimated to be a $16 billion-a-year enterprise.
 The Italians call what is happening “Agromafia,” and it’s a scandal for a people whose cuisine is considered a national treasure.

 Exposing Widespread “AgroMafia” Corruption